OpenSource-For-Freedom/CYBER_OPS/README.md

 ##                            Other Critical Pre-Release Steps

 ***Audit Logs*** Make sure logging and monitoring configurations are enabled.
 Set up automated log analysis to quickly detect suspicious activity.
-***Backup & Recovery Plan*** Ensure a backup strategy is in place for both system configurations and critical data.
+***Backup & Recovery Plan *** Please make sure a backup strategy is in place for both system configurations and critical data.
 ***Test*** Before finalizing the release, thoroughly test all security measures in a staging environment.
 This ensures the changes won't break functionality or introduce new issues.
-***CRONJOB*** Empliment a cronjob for updating, monitring and change orders needed if users desire diffent containerization, secirity or Kernal monitoring.
+***CRONJOB*** Empliment a cronjob for updating, monitoring, and changing orders needed if users desire different containerization, security, or Kernal monitoring.

-##                            System Hardening Tools to Implimented
+##                            System Hardening Tools to be Implemented

 Here are some tools you may want to use as part of the hardening process: